With the development of RES capacities and further sector integration, imports are decreasing significantly.

 With increasing system integration, the EU energy system increasingly relies on electricity and gas renewables to satisfy its energy demand since significant production capacities can be developed in the EU.
 Therefore, the EU energy demand only marginally relies on coal and oil, and liquids in general, which reduces the need for carbon intensive energy imports.

 In 2050, the Global Ambition scenario considers the EU as an actor of the international clean energy market and the global energy transition.
-This scenario shows similar import levels compared to the EC CPRICE scenario but with a significantly higher level of decarbonisation.
+This scenario shows lower import levels compared to the EC CPRICE scenario with a significantly higher level of decarbonisation.
 The Distributed Energy scenario considers an increasing energy autonomy of the EU and shows significantly reduced imports compared to all scenarios of the EC Impact Assessment with similar levels of decarbonised imports.